cjus/hydra-aws-docker-article/README.md

 # Deploying Node Microservices to AWS using Docker

-In this two-part series, we'll look at the building and deploying microservices to Amazon's AWS using Docker.
-In this first part, we'll focus on building a simple microservice and packaging it in a docker container.
-We'll also step through hosting the container on AWS.
-In part two, we'll build a cluster on AWS using Docker Swarm mode, where we'll consider networking implications.
+In this two-part series, we'll look at building and deploying microservices to Amazon's AWS using Docker.
+In this first part, we'll focus on building a simple microservice and packaging it in a docker container, we'll also step through hosting the container on AWS.
+In part two, we'll assemble a cluster of machines on AWS using Docker Swarm mode.

-Make no mistake, this is fairly involved stuff.
-I'm going to soften the blow in order to make this topic approachable by a wider audience.
+Make no mistake, this is fairly involved stuff, but I'm going to soften the blow in order to make this topic approachable to a wider audience.
 If you're a pro at docker and AWS then you can skim through this article and look forward to part two.

-Because doing such a thing is plagued with lots of complexity, we're going to use a microservices library called [Hydra](https://www.npmjs.com/package/hydra)  -  which will greatly simply the effort while offering considerable scalability benefits.
+Deploying microservices to the cloud is plagued with lots of complexity.
+To simply the microservice portion we're going to use an NPM library called [Hydra](https://www.npmjs.com/package/hydra)  -  which will greatly simply the effort while offering considerable scalability benefits.
 Even if you choose not to use Hydra, the information in this post should help you get started with AWS and Docker.

 A quick recap if you're wondering what this Hydra thing is.
 Hydra is a NodeJS package which facilitates building distributed applications such as Microservices.
 Hydra offers features such as service discovery, distributed messaging, message load balancing, logging, presence, and health monitoring.
 As you can imagine, those features would benefit any service living on cloud infrastructure.

 If you'd like to learn more, see two of my earlier posts here on RisingStack.
 The first is [Building ExpressJS-based microservices using Hydra](https://community.risingstack.com/tutorial-building-expressjs-based-microservices-using-hydra/), and the second is [Building a Microservices Example Game with Distributed Messaging](https://community.risingstack.com/building-a-microservices-example-game-with-distributed-messaging/).
 A microservice game?
 Seriously?
 For the record, I do reject claims that I have too much time on my hands. 😃

-We'll begin by recapping docker containerization  - just in case you're new to this.
+We'll begin by reviewing docker containerization  - just in case you're new to this.
 Feel free to skim or skip over the next section, if you're already familiar with Docker.

 ## Containerization?

 Virtual Machine software has ushered in the age of software containerization where applications can be packaged as containers making them portable and easier to manage.
 Docker is a significant evolution of that trend.

-Running microservices inside of containers means we're able to run containers locally on our laptops and run the same containers in the cloud.
-This greatly helps to reduce bugs which can be found during development as the environment your software runs in can be identical to how it will be run in production.
+Running microservices inside of containers makes them portable across environments.
+This greatly helps to reduce bugs which can be found during development as the environment your software runs in locally can match what you run in production.

 Packaging a NodeJS microservice inside of a Docker container is straightforward.
-To begin with, you should download and install the Docker community edition from docker.com - if you haven't already done that.
+To begin with, you should download and install the Docker community edition from docker.com - if you haven't already done so.

 Here is an overview of the containerization steps: